Origen-SDK/o2/python/web/source/guides/utilities.rst

 Consider an application which builds a workspace from two independent systems: an internal Bitbucket system, and the external Github system, with the intention of building a fully-functioning development workspace, requiring proper credentials for both systems simultaneously.

-For this, two sets of credentials are needed, as the BitBucket credentials need not match that same user's Github credentials. :class:`Datasets <_origen.users.Dataset>` allow for a single user to set and query fields independent of each other.
+For this, two sets of credentials are needed, as the BitBucket credentials need not match that same user's Github credentials. :class:`Datasets <_origen.users.UserDataset>` allow for a single user to set and query fields independent of each other.
 For example:

 .. code:: python